s070681/beads_viewer/README.md

 *   **Split-View Dashboard:** On wider screens, see your list on the left and full details on the right.
 *   **Markdown Rendering:** Issue descriptions, comments, and notes are beautifully rendered with syntax highlighting, headers, and lists.
 *   **Instant Filtering:** Zero-latency filtering.
 Press `o` for Open, `c` for Closed, or `r` for Ready (unblocked) tasks.
+*   **Live Reload:** Watches `.beads/beads.jsonl` and refreshes lists, details, and insights automatically when the file changes—no restart needed.

 ### 🔎 Rich Context
 Don't just read the title. `bv` gives you the full picture: